Safe use of the Internet

 There are several things that you can do to help your children keep themselves safe online.
 Here are a few things that you might try:

 - Keep the computer in a communal area of the house, where it’s easier to see what your children are viewing.
+Only allow tablet use when with an adult.

 - Encourage your children to tell you if they feel uncomfortable, upset or threatened by anything they see online.